aluaces/ivodopiviz.github.io/README.md

 # Hi!

-This is my personal website repository, based on Jekkyl Now by Barry Clark :)
+This is my personal website repository, based on Jekyll Now by Barry Clark :)